learnbyexample/scripting_course/Linux_curated_resources.md

 * [How Linux Works: What Every Superuser Should Know](https://nostarch.com/howlinuxworks3) — booting, device drivers, networking, development tools, effective shell scripts, etc
 * [UNIX and Linux System Administration Handbook](https://www.oreilly.com/library/view/unix-and-linux/9780134278308/) — definitive guide to installing, configuring and maintaining any Unix or Linux system
 * [Linux kernel and its insides](https://0xax.gitbooks.io/linux-insides/content/index.html) — kernel insides, and other low-level subject matter
+* [Linux command line for you and me](https://lym.readthedocs.io/en/latest/index.html) — for newcomers to command line environment
+* [The Debian Administrator's Handbook](https://debian-handbook.info/browse/stable/) — reference book presenting the Debian distribution, from initial installation to configuration of services

 ## Tips and Tricks